 Now let’s talk about the elements to include in a winning sales playbook and why each is important to your success.

 Introduce new hires and reacquaint seasoned pros with your business.
-A quick recap of your history, your mission, vision, and values statement, your value proposition, and an organization chart.
+A quick recap of your history, your mission, vision, and values statement, product offerings, value proposition, and an organization chart.

 Your Sales Methodology

-Your sales methodology should outline and define your company’s best sales practices and how sales reps should approach each phase of the sales process.
-Include effective techniques used by top-performing SDRs and key players in the company.
+Your sales methodology should outline and define your company’s best sales practices, workflows, and how sales reps should approach each phase of the sales process.
+Include the sales strategy used by top-performing SDRs and key players in the company.
 Include BANT criteria (Budget, Authority, Needs, Time) to help them zero in on the most promising prospects.

 Include your buyer persona(s) which sketch out what your ideal customer looks like and how they might behave during the buying process.
 Use information like job titles, pain points, and info around the buyer’s journey.
 Include use case examples that will help demonstrate and give context for sales reps.

-Once your sales team knows who they are trying to reach, it’s important to give plenty of direction on how to effectively reach them.
+Once your sales team knows who they are trying to reach out to, it’s important to give plenty of direction on how to effectively reach them.
 Create a guide to consistent messaging with email templates, phone, and voicemail scripts, positioning statements, lead qualification questions, text messaging, social media messaging, and follow-up content.

 Whether your team uses Salesforce or other CRM sales tools, reps need to know what exactly you’re tracking and what they’re responsible for so that you can maintain a reliable database.
 Outline what reporting should be done daily, weekly, monthly, and quarterly, and walk reps through creating and analyzing reports.